-Training and certification of TCPS staff needs to originate with the Tribe.

-Maximize innovation for Tribes to meet teacher certification regulations through additional pathway options.

-Implement necessary updates to ensure that TCPS teachers are evaluated appropriately as part of the PTPC.

-Ensure that Tribes are the authority on credentialing content areas surrounding Alaska Native Language and Culture.

-Staff performance evaluation originates withing the local control of the TCPS district.

-Employment practices will follow Tribal employment practices, including retirement options.

-Proper protections for students.
+- Training and certification of TCPS staff needs to originate with the Tribe. - Maximize innovation and creation of additional pathways for Tribes to meet teacher certification regulations and TC portability or transferability. - Implement necessary updates to ensure that TCPS teachers are evaluated appropriately as part of the PTPC. - Ensure that Tribes are the authority on credentialing content areas and endorsements surrounding Alaska Native Language and Culture (consider needed changes to current Type M certification). - Staff performance evaluation originates withing the local control of the TCPS district. - Employment practices will follow Tribal employment practices, including retirement options. - Proper protections for students.